The Library

 the moment

-i was listening to a book and realized i wanted to store the information, have it readily available, be able to revisit specific chapters without scrubbing through an app that fights you at every turn. i was paying $15 a month for the privilege of a locked ecosystem that made it harder to actually learn from what i was reading. how could AI do this?
+i was listening to a book and realized i wanted to store the information, have it readily available, be able to revisit specific chapters without scrubbing through an app that fights you at every turn. i was paying $15 a month for the privilege of a locked ecosystem that made it harder to actually learn from what i was reading.

 the 30-minute part